 Twitch is the world's largest video platform for gaming, but it becomes a growing destination for other categories like online concerts, product marketing, and more.
 To stream to Twitch do the following:

 Create a new channel in the quick setup process or from a channel.
 Select "Twitch".

 You can login to "Connect to Twitch" for instant setup, or use the "Connect Manually" option as explained in Step 3.

 To connect to Twitch manually you need the RTMP path and stream key provided by Twitch.
 These values will go in the proper boxes as shown below.

 Open Twitch in a new browser tab and login to your account.
 Click on the upper right icon to expand and select "Video Producer".

 Copy the stream key to the Videolinq Twitch manual setup window.

-Get the correct RTMP path from a list of Twitch servers, based on your location.
-Copy this value to the Videolinq Twitch RTMP server box shown in Step 3 and save settings.
+Next you will need the RTMP path.
+You can use a global RTMP path - "rtmp://live.twitch.tv/app" , or find a nearby server from this list of Twitch servers, based on your location.
+Copy the RTMP path to the Videolinq Twitch RTMP server box shown in Step 3 and save settings.